 - Unwillingness to seek help because of the stigma attached to mental health and substance abuse disorders or to suicidal thoughts

 If you know someone who is considering suicide, do not leave them alone.
 Try to get them to seek immediate help from their doctor or the nearest hospital emergency room, or call 911.
-Remove any access they may have to firearms or other potential tools for suicide, including medications.
+Remove any availability they may have to firearms or other potential tools for suicide, including medications.

 Protective factors help individuals from suicidal thoughts and behavior.